Recipe #1, Spring pea dumplings (photo © Hannah Kaminsky | Bittersweet Blog.

 5. ASSEMBLE: Spread the bread with cream cheese and arrange the vegetables on top.
 Sprinkle with parmesan, a bit of crunchy salt and some pepper.

 **Saint-Môret is the leading natural fresh cheese in France.
 While it has a different flavor and texture from American cream cheese, it is the closest comparison.
 We actually used spreadable goat cheese: We love the extra tang.

 We adapted this recipe from Julie Andrews, The Gourmet RD.
 It takes just 10 minutes to prep.
 We could eat it every day.

 Her recipe uses sugar snap peas.
 We added spring peas as well.

 You can eat the pods (shells) of sugar snap peas, but it depends on the age of the pea.
 Older sugar snap peas tend to be more fibrous, making the pod hard to chew.
 Eat one, then decide.

 Unlike sugar snap peas or snow peas, the fibrous pods of English peas cannot be eaten—although they can be saved and used in a vegetable stock (freeze until needed).

-1. WHISK together fresh lemon zest and juice, honey, olive oil and a dash of salt and pepper in a large bowl.
+1. WHISK together fresh lemon zest and juice, honey, olive oil, and a dash of salt and pepper in a large bowl.
 Taste and adjust the seasoning, as necessary.

-2. ADD the peas, green beans, carrots, arugula, basil and mint to the bowl, and toss with the dressing.
+2. ADD the peas, green beans, carrots, arugula, basil, and mint to the bowl, and toss with the dressing.

-3. QUARTER or halve the ball of burrata and arrange on a platter.
+3. QUARTER or halve the ball of burrata and arrange it on a platter.
 Top with salad, sprinkle with additional coarse salt and ground black pepper, and garnish with pistachios.